Kirsch Municipal Airport: Facilities and aircraft

 The airport has two paved runways.
 Runway 1/19 is 5201 x 100 ft (1585 x 30 m), and runway 6/24 is 3501 x 75 ft (1098 x 23 m).

 In late 2020, the Sturgis City Commission announced a plan to rehabilitate the airport's main north–south runway (Runway 1/19) starting in Spring 2021 as part of the city airport capital improvement program for 2020.
 The city applied for funding from the Federal Aviation Administration; due to stipulations under the CARES Act, a response to the COVID-19 pandemic, any federal grant received by the airport would completely cover the cost of the program instead of requiring the city to cover 5% of the project cost.

 The airport has a fixed-base operator, RAI Jets, that sells fuel – both avgas and jet fuel – and offers other amenities such as general maintenance, hangars, courtesy and rental cars, a conference room, a crew lounge, and more.
 The fuel tank at the airport was out of service for a time until summer 2022, at which point the system was reinstated.
 The city of Sturgis approved a plan that would reduce the profit the city would take on fuel sales to incentivize pilots to fly through and purchase avgas.
-The FBO dates back to the early 1980s and has since expanded to other locations, such as Kalamazoo/Battle Creek International Airport, as well as launched a Part 135 jet charter business.
+The FBO dates back to the early 1980s and has since expanded to other locations, such as Kalamazoo/Battle Creek International Airport, in addition to launching a Part 135 jet charter business.

-The airport also has a maintenance shop on the airport that services aircraft built by Beechcraft, Cessna, Cirrus, and Piper as well as avionics built by Garmin, Bendix-King, and others.
+The airport also has a maintenance shop on the airport that services aircraft built by Beechcraft, Cessna, Cirrus, and Piper as well as avionics from Garmin, Bendix-King, and others.

 A number of upgrades to the airport's terminal were announced in 2023, specifically focused on the terminal's HVAC system.

 For the 12-month period ending September 6, 2016, the airport had 8,000 aircraft operations, an average of 22 per day.
 It was composed entirely of general aviation.
 For the same time period, there were 15 aircraft based on the airport, all single-engine airplanes.